WebAssembly/component-model/design/mvp/CanonicalABI.md

   task.return_(results)
   return []
 ```
+The `trap_if(task.opts.sync)` prevents `task.return` from being called by
+synchronously-lifted functions (which return their value by returning from the
+lifted core function).

 The `trap_if(result_type != task.ft.results)` guard ensures that, in a
 component with multiple exported functions of different types, `task.return` is
 not called with a mismatched result type (which, due to indirect control flow,